Derwent Duathlon - Make Your Choice!

 About the Event

-The 6th Derwent Duathlon from Peaklife Sport is here.
+The 7th Derwent Duathlon from Peaklife Sport will be on Sunday 24th March 2019.
 An overview of the race and the race-day instructions are below and need to be read and understood for the race to pass safely and efficiently so that we all have a good day and nothing will need to be sent out to you before the race.
 Thank you.

 Over 15s only please and an entry limit of 150 will apply as racing space is limited.
 Too many of you and the cycle course will become dangerous.